Mic92/cntr/README.md

 At a high-level cntr provides two subcommands: `attach` and `exec`:

 - `attach`: Allows you to attach to a container with your own native shell/commands.
-  Cntr will mount the container itself at `/var/lib/cntr`.
+  Cntr will mount the container at `/var/lib/cntr`.
-  The container itself will run unaffected as the mount event is not visible to container processes.
+  The container itself will run unaffected as the mount changes are not visible to container processes.
   - Example: `cntr attach <container_id>` where `container_id` can be a container identifier or process id (see examples below).
 - `exec`: Once you are in the container, you can also run commands from the container filesystem itself.
-Since those might need there native mount layout `/` instead of `/var/lib/cntr`, cntr provides `exec` to chroot to container again and also resets the environment variables that might have been changed by our shell.
+Since those might need there native mount layout at `/` instead of `/var/lib/cntr`, cntr provides `exec` subcommand to chroot to container again and also resets the environment variables that might have been changed by our shell.
   - Example: `cntr exec <command>` where `command` is an executable in the container